stefanocortinovis/bboard-recording-downloader/README.md

                         Browser to be used to download the recording; currently supported options are Google Chrome and Mozilla Firefox; default is Chrome
   --executable_path EXECUTABLE_PATH
-                        Path to webdriver executable; default is './chromedriver' for Chrome and './geckodriver' for Firefox --maxtime T           Maximum time allowed for the recording to load before a TimeoutError is thrown --gui                 Uses the GUI version of the browser; mostly for debug purposes
+                        Path to webdriver executable; default is './chromedriver' for Chrome and './geckodriver' for Firefox --maxtime T           Maximum time in seconds allowed for the recording to load before a TimeoutError is thrown; default is 10s
+  --gui                 Uses the GUI version of the browser; mostly for debug purposes

 ```